DIY-Smart-Appliances/SmartFridge/README.md

 ## HMI
 The fridge can have an interface to display status or to set operating parameters.
 The presence of an HMI is indicated with an H after the D or d, the number of the HMI type and a + if it has buttons.

-For this project we will consider five interfaces.
+For this project we will consider four type of HMI interfaces.

 1. Simple RGB LED.
 2. LCD Matrix display
   - with buttons
-3. LED display
+3. LED or OLED display
   - with buttons
-4. LED touch screen
+4. LED or OLED touch screen